Last Updated on March 9, 2025

 Once described by Oscar Wilde as “a savage beauty,” Connemara is a beautiful region of bogs, heaths, woodlands, and grasslands.
 It’s also the home of the Twelve Bens, the mountains that give the Connemara its unique character.

-As you take the N59 to Westport, you’ll skirt the northern area of 7,400 acres (3,000 hectares) Connemara National Park.
-The road to the park’s visitor’s center is near the small village of Letterfrack.
+As you take the N59 to Westport, you’ll skirt the northern area of Connemara National Park, which is 7,400 acres (3,000 hectares).
+The road to the park’s visitor center is near the small village of Letterfrack.
 Admission is free.

 Less than 10 minutes down the road from the park, you’ll come to Kylemore Abbey, one of the most spectacular places you’ll find in Ireland.
 Originally a millionaire’s mansion, it has been the Sisters of the Benedictine Order’s home in Ireland since 1920.